travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 ### JDK

-* OpenJDK 6 (alias: openjdk6)
+* OpenJDK 7 (alias: openjdk7)
-* OpenJDK 7 (openjdk7)
+* OpenJDK 6 (openjdk6)
 * Oracle JDK 7u4 (oraclejdk7)

-Currently, OpenJDK 6 is the default.
-OpenJDK 7 will be the default JDK in the near future (June-July 2012).
+OpenJDK 7 is the default.
+Sun/Oracle JDK 6 is not provided because it reaches End of Life in the fall 2012.

 ### Maven version

-Stock Apache Maven 3.0.x.
+Stock Apache Maven 3.
+Maven is configured to use Central and oss.sonatype.org mirrors at http://maven.travis-ci.org

 ### Leiningen versions